arog-bioinfo/SIB-Group-Project/README.md

-# SIB Group Project: Molecular Fitness Prediction & Population Simulation for Influenza H5N1
+# SIB Group Project: Molecular Fitness Prediction & Population Simulation of Viral Variants

 ## Overview
-This project aims to predict the molecular fitness of Influenza H5N1 variants and simulate population-level spread using machine learning and agent-based modeling.
+This project aims to predict the molecular fitness of viral variants and simulate population-level spread using machine learning and agent-based modeling.
 The project is divided into two modules:
 1. **Molecular Fitness Prediction:** Use genomic and drug interaction data to predict viral fitness.
 2. **Population Simulation:** Integrate fitness scores into an agent-based model to simulate interventions.